 Parents are expected to do whatever is necessary to: Cooperate fully with the Coach, see that their skater is on time for all practices and games (the younger skaters may need assistance with dressing and lacing skates), see that the player has ALL their equipment and that it fits properly and in good condition and help maintain practice time.

-If a team meeting is called by the Coach or the Team Manager/Mom, each player should have a parent or guardian in attendance.
+If a team meeting is called by the Coach or the Team Manager, each player should have a parent or guardian in attendance.

-Parents are discouraged from pulling their player on and off a team as a means of discipline.
-This affects the entire team and creates hardships for the volunteer Coach.
-However, this sport is an excellent tool for a player to maintain good grades should they lose a practice or two for not keeping up with homework.
 Good hockey players are smart hockey players and so, school comes first.
+It is up to the parents/household to make sure their player maintains good grades.

 Playing Up -The player who wishes to play-up a maximum of two levels on a permanent basis shall be independently evaluated on skill and ability.
 If the player meets the criteria for playing up at the higher level, the parent(s) need to sign a waiver agreeing to their player playing up.
 The Coach who is to receive this player at the higher level of hockey needs to approve the move.

-The player who wishes to play-up on a recreational basis must have approval from the parent and Coaches.
+Upon disagreement the board will have final approval.

 Parent concerns: The Coach runs the team.
-H/She is a volunteer with the responsibility of teaching your player this complex game.
+He/She is a volunteer with the responsibility of teaching your player this complex game.
 His/her decisions concerning a skater's position, which line the players are on and all other team matters are final.
-If a parent has concerns, take your concerns to the Coach, Assistant Coach or the Team Manger/Mom so the
+If a parent has concerns, take your concerns to the Coach, Assistant Coach or the Team Manger so the

 matter can be resolved.
 If the parent is not satisfied with the resolution or the matter is not resolved, the concerns should be taken to the Head of Coaches, which is the Vice President of the Board.